-32 Letter from Kristi Noem, U.S. Dep't of Homeland Sec., to Maureen Martin, Harvard Univ., Harvard's Student and Exchange Visitor Program Decertification (May 22, 2025) (the "Revocation Notice") (attached as Exhibit 25).
+33 Letter from Kristi Noem, U.S. Dep't of Homeland Sec., to Maureen Martin, Harvard Univ.,

+Harvard's Student and Exchange Visitor Program Decertification (May 22, 2025) (the "Revocation Notice") (attached as Exhibit 25).
-144. The Revocation Notice acknowledged the profound consequences of decertification.
-It stated that, effective immediately, "Harvard is prohibited from having any aliens on F- or J- nonimmigrant status for the 2025-2026 academic school year."
-Id.
-It also stated that "[t]his decertification also means that existing aliens on F- or J- nonimmigrant status must transfer to another university in order to maintain their nonimmigrant status."
-Id.

-145. The Revocation Notice stated that this action was "the unfortunate result of Harvard's failure to comply with simple reporting requirements."
-Id.
-But the Revocation Notice did not identify any specific "reporting requirements" with which Harvard had failed to comply, and did not cite any of the regulatory provisions governing an SEVP-certified school's reporting requirements.
-Id.
-Instead, the Revocation Notice stated that Harvard had failed to comply with the demands in the Records Request and the Mazzara Email for "information regarding misconduct and other offenses that would render foreign students inadmissible or removable."
-Id.
-But, as explained above, the regulations governing schools' eligibility for SEVP certification do not require Harvard to maintain records on such information or report it to DHS.

-146. The Revocation Notice stated that DHS had revoked Harvard's certification "to send a clear signal to Harvard and all universities that want to enjoy the privilege of enrolling foreign students, that the Trump Administration will enforce the law and root out the evils of anti-Americanism and antisemitism in society and campuses."
-Id.

-147. The Revocation Notice offered Harvard no opportunity to defend itself against the withdrawal of its certification, including to present evidence or be heard on its argument that it has complied with the law.
+- 162. The Revocation Notice stated that DHS had revoked Harvard's certification "to send a clear signal to Harvard and all universities that want to enjoy the privilege of enrolling foreign students, that the Trump Administration will enforce the law and root out the evils of anti-Americanism and antisemitism in society and campuses."
+Id. - 163.
+The Revocation Notice offered Harvard no opportunity to defend itself against the withdrawal of its certification, including to present evidence or be heard on its argument that it has complied with the law.
 See 8 C.F.R. § 214.4(b)-(f).
 Nor did the Revocation Notice offer Harvard any opportunity to cure the supposed noncompliance prior to revocation of its certification.
-See 5 U.S.C. § 558(c).

-148. The Revocation Notice also provided Harvard no avenue for seeking administrative review of the withdrawal of its certification.
-See 8 C.F.R. § 214.4(h).

-149. Having summarily revoked Harvard's SEVP certification, the Revocation Notice went on to state that "[i]f Harvard would like the opportunity of regaining [SEVP] certification before the upcoming academic school year, [it] must provide all of the information requested below within 72 hours":
+See 5 U.S.C. § 558(c). - 164.
+The Revocation Notice also provided Harvard no avenue for seeking administrative review of the withdrawal of its certification.
+See 8 C.F.R. § 214.4(h). - 165.
+Having summarily revoked Harvard's SEVP certification, the Revocation Notice went on to state that "[i]f Harvard would like the opportunity of regaining [SEVP] certification before the upcoming academic school year, [it] must provide all of the information requested below within 72 hours": - 1.
+Any and all records, whether official or informal, in the possession of Harvard University, including electronic records and audio or video footage, regarding illegal activity whether on or off campus, by a nonimmigrant student enrolled in Harvard University in the last five years. - 2.
+Any and all records, whether official or informal, in the possession of Harvard University, including electronic records and audio or video footage, regarding dangerous or violent activity whether on or off campus, by a nonimmigrant student enrolled in Harvard University in the last five years. - 3.
+Any and all records, whether official or informal, in the possession of Harvard University, including electronic records and audio or video footage, regarding